dumblob/XPMA_Engine/notes.md

         * e.g. if the customer decides to have just the default not-so-awesome looking UI, then it will appear in built-in FAQs as "your manager <name|role> bought just the cheap variant with bad UI"
         * this option to show honest (non-diplomatic) messages might be mitigated by increasing the price by 0.5*price_of_highly_customized_UI
 * optional audit capabilities (who logged where and when and what approximately has been used)
+* GDPR (General Data Protection Regulation) is "automatically" obeyed as a byproduct
+* save management resources and cut time to market by factor 10 (no more need to outsource development of internal systems - if your current in-house developers will be even needed, then just for a very few minutes)
 * Function points
     * auto-generated to estimate usual cost and time
     * should we add time-estimates to significant places in the model? (in order to better understand the complexity/priority_for_users and designate the future problematic places)

 ## Community